peeringdb/docs/README.md

 ### Modifying these docs

-To work on and change these documents, you'll need python and pip.
+To work on and change these documents, you'll need git, python, and pip.

 - CentOS
     ```